 The last shot taken with mobile shows Mt.
 Fuji just as sun is coming up.
 Amazing view, was so spectacular in real life.

 Now that I am in Tokyo my schedule is quite free.
 I hadn’t planned much this week, just wanting to wind down from work and re-evaluate things.
 I went to the gym yesterday and had a walk and had some tasty food.
-I didn’t intend to take any photographs yesterday, but I couldn’t help myself but snap a few as I walked around.

 I was thinking it’s so hard to break out of bad habits; actions and thinking, and so hard to build in the new ones, especially when we are so busy with work and other things.
 I’m trying to use this time to break some bad habits and get some new ones going.
 Get out of patterns of behaviour and be open to try and experience new things.